-12.3.3.4.
+13.3.3.7.
 Memory use statistic (graph and CSV)

-To see how much memory is used, add MEMORY_USE as a problemStatisticType.
+To see how much memory is used, add:

-Figure 12.4.
+Figure 13.7.
 Memory use statistic

-12.3.4.
+13.3.4.
 Ranking the solvers

 The benchmark report automatically ranks the solvers.
-The Solver with rank 0 is called the favorite Solver: it performs best overall, but it might not be the best on every problem.
-It's recommended to use that favorite Solver in production.
+The solver with rank 0 is called the favorite solver: it performs best overall, but it might not be the best on every problem.
+It's recommended to use that favorite solver in production.

 However, there are different ways of ranking the solvers.
-You can configure how:
+Configure it like this: